George Santos: DoJ conducting criminal probe into Congressman – live

 Mr Santos’ former roommate confirmed the account’s validity to the outlet and said that the congressman used to often make antisemitic comments.
 An attorney for Mr Santos told Patch the Facebook post is “completely false”.

-The allegation comes as the congressman has previously been caught in a lie about being Jewish and his grandparents fleeing the Holocaust.
+The congressman has previously been caught in a lie about being Jewish and his grandparents fleeing the Holocaust.
 He later walked back the claims saying he was “Jew-ish”.

 As well as being exposed for making a series of lies during his campaign run, Mr Santos is also under scrutiny over an amended financial disclosure form he filed with the FEC this week.
 For starters, there are two loans — for $500,000 and $125,000 — that are no longer identified as coming from Mr Santos’s personal funds, as they had been previously.